 First-Year Student Housing Application

-The First-Year Student Housing Application will be available in the Housing Portal on April 8, 2022.
+The First-Year Student Housing Application will be available in the Housing Portal in early April 2023.
 All incoming first-year students are required to submit an application.
-The deadline to submit an application is June 1, 2022.
-To complete the First-Year Student Housing Application, please log in to the Housing Portal with your VUNet ID and password.
+The deadline to submit an application is June 1, 2023.
+To complete the First-Year Student Housing Application, please log in to the Housing Portal with your VUNet ID and password after the application opens in April.
 If you have just recently claimed your VUNet ID, there will be a delay between claiming the VUNet ID and being able to log in to the Housing Portal.

 Please see steps below for logging in and filling out the housing application.
 If you are unable to access the housing portal, please contact Ashley Ladyman.